1946–47 Port Vale F.C. season: WWII Football

 Two games into a standard 1939–40 season, Vale were bottom of the Third Division South, and when war was initiated on 1 September all sports gatherings were prohibited and the season was cancelled.
 A week later and Stoke-on-Trent was one of many places to be permitted to host football matches.
-However almost all of the club's players volunteered or were conscripted to fight Nazi Germany.
+However, almost all of the club's players volunteered or were conscripted to fight Nazi Germany.
 Vale played numerous friendlies, as well as taking part in the regional war leagues.
 They finished eighth in the West League in 1939–40.
 Unable to raise sufficient finances from 1940 onwards, they only put forward an amateur side filled with young players in the North Staffordshire League, also entering cup competitions such as The Sentinel Cup.
 They recorded some very one-sided victories over local amateur teams such as Shelton Labour, Hanley Deep Pit, and Northwood Mission.
 Some of Vale's top professionals signed to sides such as Stoke City, Crewe Alexandra, and Manchester United.
 Players that guested for the club included names such as Peter Doherty, Micky Fenton, Frank Soo and Dennis Wilshaw.
-Guest players often made up half of the first eleven, filling the gaps left by Vale's players on active service.
+Guest players often made up half of the first XI, filling the gaps left by Vale's players on active service.

-The club came close to folding in summer 1943 when club president Mayor W.M.Huntbach died, leaving the club liable for £3,000 worth of debt, in addition to the £1,000 a year debit they were recording during the war.
+The club came close to folding in the summer of 1943 when club president Mayor W.M.Huntbach died, leaving the club liable for £3,000 worth of debt, in addition to the £1,000 a year debit they recorded during the war.
 Appeals to The Football Association fell on deaf ears.
-The directors therefore agreed a £13,500 sale of The Old Recreation Ground to Stoke-on-Trent Corporation (the local council).
+The directors, therefore, agreed to a £13,500 sale of the Old Recreation Ground to Stoke-on-Trent Corporation (the local council).
 Their application to the council to rent the stadium back was rejected.
-The sale was agreed without the support of shareholders, though the directors justified the sale by arguing that the stadium was a financial burden, especially as local vandals, hooligans and yobs regularly stole and trashed areas of the stadium.
-Nevertheless, Port Vale were then a club without any professional players and without a stadium.
-In October 1943 the council relented and allowed rent to be paid until April 1944.
-Then the council agreed to rent the stadium at a longer term for £400 a year.
+The sale was agreed without the support of shareholders.
+However, the directors justified the sale by arguing that the stadium was a financial burden, especially as local vandals, hooligans and yobs regularly stole and trashed areas of the stadium.
+Nevertheless, Port Vale were then a club without any professional players or a stadium.
+In October 1943, the council relented and allowed rent to be paid until April 1944.
+The council agreed to rent the stadium for a longer term for £400 a year.